|Founded||Founded c. 1963 by puncher in or near West Town Noble Square (West Town)|

 At the end of 1983, the S.D.’s get into an altercation with one of the younger Viking sections; when the Rajahs receive the news the S.D.’s are confronted by Puncher in back of Carpenter School (1250 W. Erie) which resulted in the spokesman for the S.D.’s getting shot.

 By 1986, the M.K.’s are no longer in the picture.
 The H.G.’s can no longer stand the raids by the A.V.’s and abandon assisting the S.D.’s.
 The remaining S.D.’s which are now also engaged in skirmishes with the L.D.’s basically become scarcely seen on the streets, bringing the war with the Vikings to an end.
-But that event would also be the mark that ends the U.P.C.I. and the Viking’s inside connections.
+A couple of murders pointing in the direction of the Vikings was something that the U.P.C.I could not survive, bringing down with it the end of the Vikings U.P.C.I along with their inside connections.

 In 1987, the Satan Disciples regrouped and now saw the abandonment of the Harrison Gents as desertion and a personal disrespect to them.
 They now with a new grudge took the H.G.’s and the M.K.’s to war.